Social Work Degrees, Schools, and Careers in New Jersey

 The LSW is required to work as a social worker in New Jersey once the MSW has been awarded.
 Many LSWs find work in the government sector at a hospital, prison, or nursing home.
 Once the LCSW is received, a social worker may treat patients under their own license, allowing more flexibility in their work.
 However, many private organizations that provide family and individual services employ social workers for case management and administration.
 Positions in the insurance field or research are another option, depending on the course of study while earning the MSW.

-According to the BLS, mental health and substance abuse social workers are needed even more than general social workers.
-The rate of employment for this specialty is growing at 23 percent, much higher than the 19 percent for social workers, and much, much faster for other occupations.
-Another specialty that is growing fast is that in the healthcare industry.
+According to the BLS, mental health, substance abuse, and healthcare social workers are needed even more than general social workers.
+The rate of employment for these specialties is growing at 11%, higher than the 9% for social workers, and much, much faster for other occupations.
 However, any specialty is thought to be needed in the upcoming years.
 This is thought to be because of rising student enrollment in schools who face difficult circumstances, and the rising number of baby boomers facing retirement and health problems that come with age.

-Currently, the social worker field is about 80 percent female.
+According to the National Association of Social Workers, about 90% of new social workers are female.
 The need for males to provide services to male clients is growing.
 Men should take advantage of this discrepancy and apply to a graduate school Social workers have the opportunity to make a difference in the community by helping individuals find the resources they need to live a full life.
 It’s a great time to enter the field and provide much-needed services to individuals who are vulnerable and hurting.

 Holy Name Medical Center in Teaneck and East Orange General Hospital are just two examples of the state’s many hospitals that always carry social workers on staff.
 There is almost always a few hospitals in any state that are looking for social workers.
 Other employers looking for social workers in New Jersey include KIPP New Jersey, the Visting Nurses Association of Northern New Jersey in Morristown, the Department of Justice in Fairton and even the Department of Agriculture in Robbinsville.
 The point is that there is a wide variety of options available to young professionals looking for industries in need of qualified social workers.